 Double rooms from £90.00, including tax at 20 per cent.

 Rates include breakfast, which includes bread and pastries from a local bakery, homemade granola pots and preserves, and honey from a beekeeper just outside the town.
-Hot dishes, including full-English breakfasts, waffles and omelettes are made to order.
+Hot dishes, including full-English breakfasts, are made to order.

 While you can count on the warmest of hospitality and a polished finish, the Sandy Duck is a B&B run by a very small team, so you won’t be waited on hand and foot.
 Instead, it’s the sort of place where you can let your hair down, kick off your shoes and do as you please.

 The hotel is closed from 20 December 2021 to 11 February 2022.

 Free WiFi throughout.
 In rooms: flatscreen TV; DAB radio with bluetooth; New Kings coffee bags, Joes Organic Teas and fresh milk; free bottled water; bath products by Land & Water.

 If we’re pushed to pick, we love room five, with its curved cane chairs, super-king-size bed and freestanding bath tub with a bay view.
 The best sea gazing, though, is to be had from the window seats in top-floor rooms seven and eight.
 Rooms two and six are as stylish as the rest, but it’s worth noting that they're the ones without sea views.

 Beachwear if it's hot; throw on a thick Scandi-styled jumper if it’s not.